sjaehn/BWidgets/BWidgets/README.md

 Widgets can be stored in different layers to be displayed on the screen.
 The layer index represents the Z position of the surface.
 The higher the index, the more to the background.
-The default layer has got the index 0.
-Negative indexed layers will be displayed in front of the default layer, positive indexed layers behind.
+The default widget has got no layer index set (BWIDGETS_UNDEFINED_LAYER) and thus uses the index of the subjacent widget.
+Lower indexed layers will be displayed in front of the default layer, higher indexed layers behind.
 The widget layer can be changed using `setLayer()` and is returned by `getLayer()`.

 ![layersandlevels](../suppl/LayersAndLevels.png)